 After being declared officially sick (and possibly traumatized), Momma sent Tsuna and I to bed.
 Tsuna had been mostly silent since I had calmed myself down, but he finally cornered me just outside our bedroom door.

 "…Tsu-kun?"
 I asked, my voice still hoarse from throwing up.
+I'd brushed my teeth, but the back of my throat still tasted disgusting.
 I couldn't look at him.
 I kept seeing Mami and then Mami would turn dead and she suddenly wouldn't be Mami anymore.
 She would turn into Tsuna, blank eyed and blood-spattered and- and I was going to get sick again if I kept thinking about this.